Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

 ## Navigation Guards

 By default a dirty form will require confirmation of navigation both of the ember-router and the browser.
+The form-for service can be extended to provide custom popups, or messages by injecting it into your application.

 ## Lifecycle hooks